 How much AIG coverage do Casa Grande families need?

-A common rule-of-thumb is 10–12× annual household income — for Casa Grande's estimated median household income of $64,535, that's roughly $645,350 in coverage.
-AIG's product lineup includes face values that scale to most household needs, but whether their rate for that amount beats the other carriers in the market depends on your specific profile.
+A common rule-of-thumb is 10–12× annual household income — see the data card above for Casa Grande's local income benchmark.
+AIG's product lineup includes face values that scale to most household needs, but whether their rate beats the other carriers in the market depends on your specific profile.
 A licensed independent Arizona agent will price AIG against the competition in under 10 minutes.

 Before committing to any carrier, it's worth understanding how AIG quotes stack up against the rest of the market.
 Use our comparison tool for product-level side-by-sides, or request a free quote below to see real AIG rates for your specific profile.